cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 ### Socket.io and Websocket Support

 In Sails.js, client-backend communication is done using [websockets].
-For more details, take a look at the [exoscale websockets documentation].
+For more details, take a look at the [CloudKilat websockets documentation].

 ## Pushing and Deploying your Sails.js App
-To deploy your Sails.js application, choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the exoscale platform:
+To deploy your Sails.js application, choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the CloudKilat platform:

 ~~~bash
 $ ironcliapp APP_NAME create nodejs